stepan-karpov/a2a-agent-orchestrator/services/orchestrator/README.md

 - **`prompt`**: System prompt sent to LLM as the first message (role: "system")
 - **`history_limit`**: Maximum number of conversation messages to include in context (excluding system prompt)
+- **`agents`**: Array of specialized agents that can be called by the LLM.
+Each agent includes:
+  - `name`: Unique identifier for the agent
+  - `description`: Description of what the agent does (shown to LLM)
+  - `url`: gRPC endpoint (e.g., `localhost:50052`)

+  The orchestrator automatically registers these agents and makes them available to the LLM as tools.
+When the LLM determines that an agent should be called, the orchestrator routes the query to the appropriate agent service.

 ### Server Configuration